neirobic/content/files/en-us/learn/performance/multimedia/index.md

 {{LearnSidebar}}{{PreviousMenuNext("Learn/Performance/measuring_performance", "Learn/Performance/video", "Learn/Performance")}}

 Media, namely images and video, account for over 70% of the bytes downloaded for the average website.
-In terms of download performance, eliminating media, and reducing file size is the low-hanging fruit.
+This means that eliminating media and reducing file size are simple, easy-to implement ways of improving download performance.
 This article looks at optimizing image and video to improve web performance.

 <table>
   <tbody>